 In some cases an existing pit for the drainage line can be made water-tight by grouting the bricks or blocks, or by using a waterproofing cement, to completely coat the inside of the pit.
 Because most area drains for a house are very small it is usually more sensible to just replace the drainage hardware.
 A new area drain can easily be built by making a small wood form and pouring concrete into the form.

 Metal pit covers are readily available from a number of sources, and in a variety of sizes.
-Another way to replace the drainage hardware is by using a fully assembled metal area drain that is more professional looking and foolproof.
+Another way to replace the drainage hardware is by using a fully assembled a drain that is more professional looking and foolproof.
 Installing a strainer to keep out leaves & debris is usually a good idea.
 Replacing an area drain does require that some plumbing be performed, so you may opt to call in a professional.